dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 -->

 ### Characters
 <!--
 List key characters, their roles, and how they impact the story.
 Describe their motivations, personality traits, and influence on the player’s journey.
 -->

 Protagonist - A selfless and highly-skilled strategist and mech pilot appointed as a first responder in a life-threatening mission to respond to distress calls amidst the sudden zombie outbreak.
-With limited fuel, health, energy, and supplies, and impending doom, The protagonist is forced into a do-or-die situation.
-Their personality and skillset will be further defined by the players' choices throughout gameplay.
+With limited time, fuel, health, energy, and supplies, the protagonist is forced into a do-or-die situation.
+They are further characterized and defined by player choices.

-Survivors - A range of different kinds of people that the protagonist is on a mission to save, ranging from equipped, skilled,.
-Survivor cards will randomize what kind of person you save and whether or not they will be of assistance or a detriment to you.
+Survivors - A diverse range of individuals that the protagonist can encounter when answering a distress call.
+Their profiles (determined by Rescue Cards) range from skilled technicians to injured civilians.
+Survivors may contribute positively by providing bonus resources, skills, or upgrades, while others may hinder progress by using up resources and add to risk.

 ---